KMSP-TV

 KMSP-TV (channel 9) is a television station licensed to Minneapolis, Minnesota, United States, serving the Twin Cities area.
-It is owned and operated by the Fox network through its Fox Television Stations division alongside WFTC (channel 9.2), which broadcasts MyNetworkTV.
-The two stations share studios on Viking Drive in Eden Prairie; KMSP-TV's transmitter is located in Shoreview, Minnesota.
+It is owned and operated by the Fox network through its Fox Television Stations division alongside WFTC (channel 9.2), an independent station with MyNetworkTV.
+The two stations share studios on Viking Drive in Eden Prairie; KMSP-TV's transmitter is located at the KMSP Tower in Shoreview, Minnesota.

 KMSP-TV also serves the Mankato market (via K35KI-D in nearby St. James through the local municipal-operated Cooperative TV (CTV) network of translators), even though that area already has a Fox affiliate of its own.
 KMSP is also carried on the main channel of KFTC (channel 26), a satellite station of WFTC licensed to Bemidji which serves the northernmost reaches of the Minneapolis–St. Paul television market.

 KMSP-TV is also carried in Canada on the Rogers Cable system in Thunder Bay, Ontario, on Tbaytel, and on Bell MTS Fibe TV in the province of Manitoba.
 Since October 2022, the station is also carried on Westman Communications, replacing Rochester, New York's WUHF.